LoMime: Query-Efficient Membership Inference using Model Extraction in Label-Only Settings: Methodology

 \subsection{Model Extraction Attack}

-MARICH is a black-box, query-efficient model extraction attack that operates within a variational optimization framework, balancing information maximization and label agreement between the target model $M$ and the extracted model $S$.
-The extraction process is framed as an optimization problem aimed at maximizing mutual information between $M$ and $S$.
-In each $t^{\text{th}}$ iteration of active learning, let $D_{Q}^t$ denote the query dataset used for optimization, obtained by augmenting and perturbing $D_A$.
-The optimization objective is defined as:
+In active learning, extraction is framed as selecting, in each iteration, the queries that most improve the surrogate's agreement with the target.
+In iteration $t$, let $D_Q^t$ denote the candidate query set obtained by augmenting and perturbing $D_A$ (described below), and let $Q \subseteq D_Q^t$ be a batch of queries drawn from it.
+Writing $\Pr(M(Q))$ and $\Pr(S(Q))$ for the label distributions that the target and the surrogate induce over $Q$, each iteration seeks a surrogate whose predictions are maximally informative about, and in agreement with, the target's.
+MARICH formalizes this as maximizing the mutual information between the two prediction distributions:

-where $I(\cdot)$ represents mutual information, $Q \sim D_{Q}^t$ indicates input features from the query distribution, and $\omega$ denotes the parameters of $S$.
-The goal is to reduce the mismatch between the distributions while enhancing the informativeness of the extracted model.
+Here the maximization is over the surrogate $S$ (its parameters).
+Intuitively, the objective reduces the mismatch between the prediction distributions while keeping the surrogate's predictions informative, so that each queried label is as useful as possible~\cite{marich}.

-The extraction process in our framework consists of five iterative steps: aggregating and perturbing $D_A$ using AUTOLYCUS, followed by entropy sampling, entropy gradient sampling, and loss-based sampling techniques from active learning, as implemented in MARICH, and finally re-training $S$ with the newly acquired samples $D_S^t$.
+The extraction proceeds in five iterative steps: (1) augmenting and perturbing $D_A$ to form candidates (AUTOLYCUS-style), then (2) entropy, (3) entropy-gradient, and (4) loss sampling to select the most informative queries (as in MARICH), and finally (5) updating the surrogate on the accumulated labeled set.
+The update warm-starts from the previous iteration's surrogate rather than retraining from scratch.

-The extraction begins by training an initial surrogate model $S^0$ using $D_A$ labeled by $M$.
-For any iteration $t$, $D_A$ is augmented by a factor of $\alpha$, which represents the augmentation factor, creating a query dataset $D_Q^t$ where $D_A$ is repeated $\alpha$ times, with $|D_Q|=|D_A|*\alpha$.
-Then, each sample in $D_Q^t$ is assigned a unique perturbation mask.
-This mask alters the features with a probability $\rho$.
-For binary features, the mask applies Bernoulli noise to flip the features, while for continuous features, the mask applies noise based on the standard deviation $\sigma_j$ of each feature or a user-set arbitrary noise value, while ensuring that the feature remains within its range $R_j$.
-Once each sample in $D_Q^t$ is ensured to be unique and not already part of the surrogate training set from previous iterations ($D_S^{t-1}$), $D_Q^t$ is sent for entropy sampling.
-In MARICH, $D_Q^t$ is directly obtained from a larger public dataset $D_P$ where $|D_P| \gg |D_M|$ and $D_Q^t = D_P \setminus D_S^{t-1}$ without any augmentation or perturbation.
+Extraction begins by training an initial surrogate $S^0$ on $D_A$ labeled by $M$.
+The seed $D_A$ is fixed throughout; at each iteration $t$ we regenerate a fresh candidate set $D_Q^t$ from it by replicating $D_A$ a factor of $r$ times, so that $|D_Q^t| = r\,|D_A|$ has the same nominal size in every iteration.
+Each of the $r\,|D_A|$ copies then receives a unique perturbation mask that alters each feature with probability $\rho$: for binary features the mask applies Bernoulli flips, while for continuous features it adds noise scaled by the per-feature standard deviation $\sigma_j$ (or a user-set value), always keeping the feature within its valid range $R_j$.
+Because the masks are drawn afresh each iteration, the candidates differ across rounds; we additionally discard any sample that duplicates an existing surrogate training point in $D_S^{t-1}$ before passing $D_Q^t$ to entropy sampling.